gabrielbismarck/KWIC-TP2/README.md

 ## Objective

-The algorithm takes a list from the input file containing titles -> remove stop words from those titles -> generates circular shifts -> sort the output -> print results.
+The goal of this program is to take a list of titles from the input.txt file and generate an ordered list of keywoards in context

+- Read ```input.txt```
+- Remove stop words from the titles
+- Generate circular shifts
+- Sort the output alphabetically
+- Print the results

 ## Project Structure